 If Not Screen Core, Then What?

-As with all products that contain a thermally-cured adhesive, you need to pay attention to the operating temperatures of your application and the specification of your chosen material.
-In fluid sealing applications, temperature capability of solid core materials is often more than sufficient to withstand the conditions of the application.
+As with all products that contain a thermally cured adhesive, you need to pay attention to the operating temperatures of your application and the specification of your chosen material.
+In fluid-sealing applications, the temperature capability of solid core materials is often more than sufficient to withstand the conditions of the application.

 Find A Solution